 Full of anticipation for the splendid spring blooms that these flowering trees bring year after year, many a disappointed gardener has been forced to ask, "My magnolia buds are not opening for some reason this spring; is it due to frost damage?"
-One gardener, in fact, wrote in with just such a question:

 Why Flower Buds Are Not Opening on Your Magnolia Tree